SharadaShehan/OnlineMarketplacePlatform/README.md

     - Upload the kubeconfig file created in step 7.

 11. Create a new pipeline job in Jenkins.
 In `jenkins-pipeline.groovy` file, replace environment variable values enclosed within <> with your values.
 Copy the content of the file and paste it in the pipeline script section of the Jenkins job.
 Save the job and run it.

+12. Get the Address of the Ingress controller, using the following command to access the application.
+    ```
+    kubectl get ingress
+    ```